 - Do not use any glitter* but body/facepaint is fine.

-This still leaves masses of possibilities – have a look at our Dressing Up page for some inspiration.
+This still leaves masses of possibilities – have a look at our tips page for more inspiration.

 Why this emphasis on non-plastic?